SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Its all-in-one digital approach makes Aura ID theft protection a great pick for identity coverage.
 But Aura is also heavily invested in helping folks in the worst-case scenario — with a full suite of white-glove restoration services in case you or anyone in your household falls victim to cybercrime.

-The problem with ID theft is you never know when it’s going to strike.
+The problem with identity theft is you never know when it’s going to strike.
 But it does.
 About once every six seconds, according to the FTC.
 So having spending alerts and a credit lock in your back pocket is great.
-But if a thief sneaks off with your SSN, you’re going to want an ID monitoring service that’s willing to step up to the plate.
-We found that Aura goes above and beyond here with an unexpected range of cash payouts to cover every inch of your typical ID fraud disaster.
+But if a thief sneaks off with your SSN, you’re going to want an identity monitoring service that’s willing to step up to the plate.
+We found that Aura goes above and beyond here with an unexpected range of cash payouts to cover every inch of your typical fraud disaster.

 We’ve reported extensively on Aura’s full battery of features in our complete Aura review.
 Enough to say that Aura is no lightweight.
 A premium Aura package is stacked with protections, including a free VPN and malware blocker, two pieces of tech you don’t want to leave the house without these days.
 That explains why, when you’re comparing top-of-the-line ID monitoring services, Aura packages tend to be a little pricier than average.